mignon-p/hs-powermate/README.md

 `powermate-pulse` does the same thing, but also pulses the blue LED.

 After writing this library, I discovered that
 [another Haskell library for PowerMate][5] already exists.
-I wasn't able to get it to compile, though.
+It was a bit out of date, but I'm taking over as maintainer of that package.
+So I'm not going to be uploading this one (big-silver-knob) to Hackage.

 [1]: https://griffintechnology.com/us/powermate
 [2]: https://github.com/stefansundin/powermate-linux